-The Business Strategy Game and GLO-BUS: Developing Winning Competitive Strategies-two competition-based strategy simulations that are delivered online and that feature automated processing and grading of performance-are being marketed by the publisher as companion supplements for use with the 21st edition (and other texts in the field).
+The Business Strategy Game and GLO-BUS: Developing Winning Competitive Strategies-two competition-based strategy simulations that are delivered online and that feature automated processing and grading of performance-are being marketed by the publisher as companion supplements for use with the 22nd edition (and other texts in the field).

-- The Business Strategy Game is the world's most popular strategy simulation, having been used by nearly 3,000 different instructors for courses involving some 800,000 students at 1,185+ university campuses in 72 countries.
-It features global competition in the athletic footwear industry, a product/market setting familiar to students everywhere and one whose managerial challenges are easily grasped. - GLO-BUS, a newer and somewhat simpler strategy simulation first introduced in 2004 and freshly revamped in 2016 to center on competition in two exciting product categories--wearable miniature action cameras and unmanned cameraequipped drones suitable for multiple commercial purposes, has been used by 1,685+ different instructors for courses involving over 240,000 students at 730+ university campuses in 53 countries.
+- The Business Strategy Game is the world's most popular strategy simulation, having been used by nearly 3,300 different instructors for courses involving some 900,000 students at 1,235+ university campuses in 76 countries.
+It features global competition in the athletic footwear industry, a product/market setting familiar to students everywhere and one whose managerial challenges are easily grasped.
+A freshly updated and much-enhanced version of The Business Strategy Game was introduced in August 2018. - GLO-BUS, a newer and somewhat simpler strategy simulation first introduced in 2004 and freshly revamped in 2016 to center on competition in two exciting product categories-wearable miniature action cameras and unmanned camera-equipped drones suitable for multiple commercial purposes, has been used by 1,750+ different instructors for courses involving nearly 300,000 students at 750+ university campuses in 53 countries.